Elijah McKenzie-Jackson

-Elijah McKenzie-Jackson (born 28 December 2003) is a visual artist and author of BLUE, his debut book exploring climate grief, identity, and activism through a personal and scholarly lens.
-Based in London and New York City, he is known for weaving social, environmental and intersectional themes into his body of work.
-McKenzie-Jackson is co-founder at WaicUp, an organizer of Youth Strike for Climate, and is a United Nations Togetherband Ambassador.
-He is one of the organizers who started Fridays for Future UK, in February 2019.
+Elijah McKenzie-Jackson (born 28 December 2003) is a visual artist and activist based in London and New York City.
+McKenzie-Jackson is co-founder at WaicUp and an organizer of Youth Strike for Climate, helping found Fridays for Future UK in February 2019.

-McKenzie-Jackson, since the age of 15, has used art as a form of protest as well as organized climate protests across Europe and South America and has spoken at the Parliament of the United Kingdom, the House of Lords, EU Parliament, outside the G7 Conference and in the Amazonian Rainforest.
+McKenzie-Jackson has used art as a form of protest as well as organized climate protests across Europe and South America and has spoken at the Parliament of the United Kingdom, the House of Lords, EU Parliament, outside the G7 Conference and in the Amazonian Rainforest.

 Early life and education

 McKenzie-Jackson born in Walthamthow, London, lives with his maternal grandmother, Jean Young.
 McKenzie-Jackson grew up a vegetarian on the grounds of animal welfare, “At 14, I transitioned to veganism, which helped me understand why it can't just be personal change when fighting the climate crisis”.
 McKenzie-Jackson was inspired to merge environmental activism and when he first heard about climate change in his school, Woodbridge High School, through doing research and watching documentaries."I learned a tiny bit about climate change in school.
 I started watching documentaries, doing my own research, and I got very frustrated.
 I didn't understand why no politicians were acting" - Elijah McKenzie-Jackson, The Guardian.McKenzie-Jackson studied Fine Art and Sociology in New York City since 2022.